keychain-io/solution-accelerator-chat/keychain-sample-chat-dot-net/README.md

   * call Keychain to create a contact from the pair response
   * The contact will then appear in the contact list

-The following shows the contacts screen after having paired other devices.
+The following shows the contacts screen after having paired with other devices.

 ![Contacts Screen With Contacts](./images/ContactsScreenWithContacts.png)